LYA 2025:

 Despite global conservation efforts and successes, many bird species have continued to decline over the past century.
 These declines received significant attention recently with the published paper in Science, detailing the loss of 3 billion birds in North America, as well as Audubon’s report on the impacts from climate change.
 Many of the species detailed in these reports are Neotropical migrants and cover vast amounts of land annually.
 Join us to learn about how you can make your yards and homes bird-friendly and support populations of migratory birds.

 This talk will explore the residential landscape in the context of ecological niche, which means the particular set of circumstances in which certain plants and plant communities can thrive.
-By understanding which niches in the natural world the conditions of your individual site most resemble, you can choose the plants that will flourish in your landscape.
+By understanding which niches in the natural world match the conditions of your individual site most resemble, you can choose the plants that will flourish in your landscape.
 Beyond the basics of sun, water, and soil, he will discuss the different ways plants interact, above and below ground, through the seasons, and throughout their individual life-cycles to form healthy communities.
-He will provide example combinations that work in the most common niches of the residential landscape as well as suggestions for further reading.
-Join us for part 2 of this talk with Josh Zingg’s Hands on Gardening Skills class on Saturday, 5/18.
+He will provide example combinations that work in the most common niches of the residential landscape as well as suggestions for further reading. * Join us for part 2 of this talk with Josh Zingg’s Hands on Gardening Skills class on Saturday, 5/18.

 In this talk, we will delve into the fascinating world of creating bird-friendly habitats right in your own backyard by leveraging the incredible benefits of native plants.
 We’ll explore the symbiotic relationship between native flora and avian wildlife, providing a blueprint for transforming your outdoor space into a haven for diverse bird species.

 Attendees will gain insights into the specific characteristics of native plants that make them irresistible to birds.
 From nectar-rich flowers that attract hummingbirds to berry-bearing shrubs that entice songbirds, we will uncover the diverse ways in which native flora serves as a natural magnet for avian visitors.
 By embracing the principles of ecological gardening, attendees will discover how small changes in landscaping practices can have a significant and positive ripple effect on the broader ecosystem.
-Together we can collectively contribute to the conservation of bird species, foster biodiversity, and create a more harmonious coexistence between humans and the feathered inhabitants of our natural world.

 Doug Tallamy: Nature’s Best Hope, 5/1/2023, Bexley Public Library